kziraddin/CycleDetection/README.md

 7. **Graph Algorithms**: Cycle detection is a fundamental operation in many graph algorithms, such as finding strongly connected components.

+Input Format
+The code stub reads from stdin and passes the appropriate argument to your function.
+The custom test cases format is not described due to its complexity.

 ## Constraints